github/docs/content/code-security/supply-chain-security/about-dependency-review.md

 ### About dependency review

 If a pull request targets your repository's default branch and contains changes to package manifests or lock files, you can display a dependency review to see what has changed.
 The dependency review includes details of changes to indirect dependencies in lock files, and it tells you if any of the added or updated dependencies contain known vulnerabilities.
+For more information, see "[Reviewing ]

 Dependency review is available in: